 HINT: To get a straight cut in the first part of the board, feed the blade into the log at a slow speed.
 This stops the blade from flexing and dipping up or down.
 Use a slow speed until the whole width of the blade has entered the cut.
 Then increase the feed rate as desired.
 Maximum feed rate varies with width and hardness of the wood.
-Over-feeding results in blade and drive belt wear, and also produces a wavy cut.
+Over-feeding results in blade and drive belt wear.